 We jumped at the chance to have lunch at ERB Brewery.
-Banska Stiavnica had a long history of brewing beer, but today there is only ERB Brewery.
+This town had a long history of brewing beer, but today there is only ERB Brewery.
 A modern upstart (founded in 2010), ERB (which actually stands for Eduard Rada Breweries) brews some of Slovakia’s best beers.
 Compared to massively hoppy brews in other parts of the world, ERB Brewery focuses on classing lagers and darks in the original European tradition.

 Visit a Thermal Spa

 One of the benefits of the Pohronie Region is the number of world class spas in the vicinity.
-We went from Banska Stiavnica to the a neighboring town about 20 minutes away to soak in the hot waters at the Kupele Sklene Teplice spa – this communist era spa traces its roots back to the mid-1800s.
+We went to a neighboring town about 20 minutes away to soak in the hot waters at the Kupele Sklene Teplice spa – this communist era spa traces its roots back to the mid-1800s.
 It also has a hot springs within a cave (called the Parenica) which is unique in Europe.

 The town of Banska Stiavnica makes a great base to explore some of the other UNESCO World Heritage Sites in Slovakia.
 We used the town to explore the mountainside village of Vlkolinec, Slovakia and also the Wooden Churches of the Carpathian Mountains.

-The Seven Wonders of Banska Stiavnica
+The Seven Wonders

-- The Hands of the Banska Stiavnica Town Hall Clock.
+The Hands of the Town Hall Clock.
 This wonder doesn’t need much translating.
 Anyone can look at the town hall clock can see something unusual – the big hand marks the hours and the small hand marks the minutes.
 There are a number of interesting legends as to why this is the case, but we’re thankful someone explained it to us.

-- Water Crosses the Bridge.
+Water Crosses the Bridge.
 This is sometimes phrased no water under the bridge.
 This wonder refers to the construction of aqueducts to carry water for the purposes of mining, usually from the artificial reservoirs (called “tajchy” in Slovak).

 Where We Stayed

 Just behind the reception desk, the hotel has created a wine vault in what was once one of the mine access tunnels.
 Continuing through the wine vault, visitors can enter a small section of the actual mine tunnel, which has been turned into an art gallery.
 This is probably one of the world’s most unique art galleries anywhere.
-The Penzion Cosmpolitan II makes the perfect base to explore the Pohronie Region!
+The Penzion Cosmopolitan II makes the perfect base to explore the Pohronie Region!

 Where We Ate